chunlinsun/chunlinsun.github.io/_teaching/2014-spring-teaching-1.md

   * undergraduate-level course
   * taught in Fall 2021
 - Optimization (MS\&E 311/ CME 307)
-  * core course for PhD student in ICME
+  * core course for PhD students in ICME
   * taught in Winter 2020 and Winter 2021